top of page

 Wax Box (24 Packs).jpg

 Out of 660 total cards, the set contains 565 basic player cards, including a unique card #1, a tribute to Hank Aaron, who was expected to break Babe Ruth's all-time home run record early in the 1974 season.
 Fortunately for Topps he didn't break his leg in spring training.
-This was Aaron's basic card in the set, and the card's reverse was like other basic card reverses.
+This was Aaron's basic card in the set, and the card's reverse was like other basic card backs.

 For unknown reasons, Topps chose not to mark the cards of the 1973 Topps All Star Rookie team with small gold cups, making 1974 the only year they failed to do so from 1960 through 1978, after which they took a break for a decade.